Course Information

-Objectives
+Learning Objectives

-- Enhance editing skills for grammar, style, accuracy, and consistency.
+- Enhance editing and proofreading skills.

-- Promote ethical and professional standards in journalism.
+- Promote ethical journalism.

-- Prepare students to work effectively under newsroom deadlines.
+- Prepare students for newsroom practice.

 Learning Outcomes